 Parents are children’s primary teachers, but what is society teaching our children about sexuality?

-Our Whole Lives Sexuality Education helps participants make informed and responsible decisions about their relationships, health and behavior.
+Our Whole Lives helps participants make informed and responsible decisions about their sexual health and behavior.
 It equips participants with accurate, age-appropriate information in six subject areas: human development, relationships, personal skills, sexual behavior, sexual health, and society and culture.
-It provides not only facts about anatomy and human development, but helps participants to clarify their values, build interpersonal skills and understand the social, emotional and spiritual aspects of sexuality.
+Unlike many other sexuality curricula available, this program is comprehensive and progressive.
+In an inclusive and developmentally appropriate manner, it addresses sensitive topics that other programs usually exclude.
+Grounded in a holistic view of sexuality, Our Whole Lives not only provides facts about anatomy and human development, but also helps participants clarify their values, build interpersonal skills, and understand the emotional, and social aspects of sexuality.

 Justice and Inclusivity

-Our Whole Lives curricula are based on the Guidelines for Comprehensive Sexuality Education (PDF) produced by the National Guidelines Task Force, a group of leading health, education, and sexuality professionals assembled by the Sexuality Information and Education Council of the United States (SIECUS).
-In every category of assessment, the curriculum meets or exceeds the National Standards for Sexuality Education Core Curriculum, K-12.
+Our Whole Lives curricula are based on the Guidelines for Comprehensive Sexuality Education produced by the National Guidelines Task Force, a group of leading health, education, and sexuality professionals assembled by the Sexuality Information and Education Council of the United States (SIECUS).
+In every category of assessment, the curriculum meets or exceeds the National Standards for Sexuality Education Core Curriculum, K-12 OWL is a secular curriculum appropriate in a variety of settings.

 OWL is a secular curriculum appropriate in a variety of settings.

-Parents who wish to enroll their young people in Our Whole Lives: Sexuality Education must meet with the program facilitator prior to attending and sign a permission form.
-Both parents/guardians must sign the form and it is highly recommended that both meet with the facilitator.
+Parents who wish to enroll their young people in Our Whole Lives: Sexuality Education must sign a permission form.